 This is a wonderful way to show your appreciation for your partner and their hobbies.
 This isn’t to say that you always need to join your partner when they are working on their hobbies, but joining them occasionally and showing that you’re trying to understand them will work wonders for your relationship.

-This one sounds counterproductive to a good relationship, but keeping secrets can be healthy, especially if you wish to surprise them.
 It is no secret that relationships tend to fall into a routine over time, and surprising your partner by trying to focus on their likes is a good way to deal with this.
+Remember how lively your relationship was in the beginning?
+You did all you could to put a smile on your partner’s face.
+The chemistry was electric and you couldn’t get enough of each other, right?
+There are ways you can revive the same fire:

-- Buying them the item they have been eyeing for a while
+- Surprising them by buying items they have been eyeing for a while

 - Planning a vacation